coutinhomarco/text-summarizer-gpt/README.md

 3. **Set up environment variables:**

+   Create a `.env

-   Create a `.env.local` file in the `client` directory and fill in the necessary environment variables.
+.local` file in the `client` directory and fill in the necessary environment variables.
 You can use the provided `.env.example` as a reference.

 ### Configuration